Pontiac Bonneville: Second generation (1959–1960)

 In its third year, the 1959 Bonneville became the senior series with the addition of the four-door hardtop sedan and Safari station wagon body styles, while the Pontiac Catalina became the junior series.
 The Bonneville played an important part that year in the introduction of two of Pontiac's greatest marketing inspirations — the split grille and the "Wide Track" slogan, introducing a front tread width of 63.7 in and rear tread width of 64 in as opposed to other GM products with a 61 in width for front and rear width.
 At the bottom of the rear quarters, a "skeg"—a downward fin—jutted outboard to counterbalance the rearward point of the quarter panel.

-The latter was not just ad copy, either, as Pontiac pushed its wheels further out toward the fenders than anyone else and created what were considered to be the best-cornering full-size cars in the industry.
-Both the grille design and the Wide Track phrase remained part of Pontiac's image up to its termination.
+The Wide Track slogan was not just ad copy, either, as Pontiac pushed its wheels further out toward the fenders than anyone else and created what were considered to be the best-cornering full-size cars in the industry.
+Both the grille design and the Wide Track phrase remained part of Pontiac's image up to the brand's termination.
 A "Safe-T-Track" differential, used to minimize wheel spin, was an option beginning in 1959.
 As the platform expanded to add sedans and the Safari station wagons, they were also used as a basis for various specialty cars such as hearses.